llmcosts/llmcosts-python/docs/troubleshooting.md

 This guide covers common issues and solutions when using LLMCosts.

+**🔒 Privacy During Debugging**: Even when debug mode is enabled, LLMCosts NEVER logs or transmits your API keys, requests, or responses.
+Debug output only shows usage metadata extraction and transmission status.

+**🔄 Universal Troubleshooting**: The same troubleshooting techniques work for ANY LLM provider since we use one universal tracking proxy.

 ## 🔧 Common Issues

 ### 1. Missing API Key Error